 Still constructed with lightweight NanoXcel 2 hull and deck material, the 2022 Yamaha JetBlaster gains rear step wedges and an adjustable jet pump nozzle for “freestyle” riding.

-Kawasaki has a simplified Jet Ski model line-up compared to Sea-Doo and Yamaha, nevertheless there will be a staggered rollout of 2022 models, say experts.
+Kawasaki has a more simplified Jet Ski model line-up compared to Sea-Doo and Yamaha, nevertheless there will be a staggered rollout of 2022 models, say industry insiders.

 Non-supercharged models such as the 2022 Kawasaki Ultra LX (pictured above) and 2022 Kawasaki STX 160 (pictured below) should be in Australian showrooms by the end of this year, in November or December 2021 if all goes to plan.

-However, the 2022 versions of the Kawasaki Ultra 310 are not due in Australia until February or March 2022, according to estimates by dealers canvassed by Watercraft Zone.
+However, the 2022 versions of the Kawasaki Ultra 310 Jet Ski are not due in Australia until April 2022 onwards, according to estimates by dealers canvassed by Watercraft Zone.

 In the meantime, Kawasaki dealers have a small number of 2021 Kawasaki Ultra 310s coming through and some 2021 Kawasaki STX 160s in stock, but you may need to phone around because they are in short supply and not every dealer has stock.

 MORE: 2022 Yamaha prices and model changes

 MORE: All our Sea-Doo coverage in one click